nss-day-cohort-24/uix-bangazon-lite-gitgotshop/README.md

 1. To edit any of  your inventory products, click 'Edit Your Product' and change the information in the form fields.
 Once you are finished, click 'Save Changes'.
 1. To see the changes  you've made, click the 'Back' button.
 1. To remove any inventory product, click 'Remove'.
-1. To buy a Minezy datasets, click either 'Lets Talk' or 'Products.
+1. To browse and buy Minezy datasets, click either 'Lets Talk' or 'Products.
+1. You may edit your profile by clicking 'Profile' or view items in your shopping cart by clicking the cart icon on the top right in the navigation bar.

 ## DESIGN